Newtfrog/GRAD521_DMPROckney_2019/index.md

 Transact 4 – collected 6 nights (when heavy rain, parts were impassable) Transact 5 – collected 2 nights (only in March and April)

+# Roles and responsibilities
+Heidi Rockney, as the sole PI and funder will have all responsibility maintaining data access and storage.
+The research data deos not belong to any instiitute or government agency.
+Heidi Rockney will keep the data accessible through GitHub and her personal website (https://heidirockney.wixsite.com/thisandthat/research).
+The data generated will be presented in a peer-reviewed journal and science communication short video.
+All data is under Heidi Rockney's copyright.

+# Data standards and metadata
+The following data were collected:
 Data collected:
 1)	Type of habitat and disturbance level was noted on each transact. (i.e. redwood vs. mixed oak)
 2)	Presence of water (and if permanent vs. ephemeral)